Peter Rossomando: Return to assistant coaching

 Rossomando resigned following the 2018 season to become the offensive line coach at Rutgers under Chris Ash.
 Rossomando succeeded A. J. Blazek, who had resigned to take the same job at North Dakota State.
 Rutgers fired Ash midway through the 2019 season; Rossomando departed at the end of the season to become the offensive line coach at Vanderbilt.

 Rossomando's hiring was part of a larger reshuffling of assistants at Vanderbilt under seventh-year head coach Derek Mason that included new offensive coordinator Todd Fitch and new defensive coordinator Ted Roof.
 Vanderbilt fired Mason at the tail end of a COVID-19-shortened season in which the team ultimately went 0–9.
 New head coach Clark Lea did not retain Rossomando, and the University of North Carolina at Charlotte hired Rossomando as its offensive line coach on March 3, 2021.

 Charlotte

 Charlotte head coach Will Healy was heading into his third season.
 Offensive line coach Lee Grimes had departed after the 2020 season to take the same position at Kansas under Les Miles.
 Rossomando inherited an offensive line with consistency issues that allowed too many sacks of quarterback Chris Reynolds in 2020.
 Amid injuries, the quality of line play improved during 2021 as Charlotte managed a 5–7 record.

 Interim head coaching

 Charlotte fired Healy on October 23, 2022, after a 1–7 start, and Rossomando took over as interim head coach.
-As the interim head coach, he lead the 49ers to two wins and two losses including a 56–23 over bowl eligible Rice.
+As the interim head coach, he led the 49ers to two wins and two losses including a 56–23 over bowl eligible Rice.